 Shutdown the tablet to save battery power.

-Charge the tablet in preparation for next day’s work
+Charge the tablet in preparation for next day’s work.

 CHALLENGING SITUATIONS

 Not all interviews will flow smoothly.
 This chapter will explore the types of situations you may experience and how to handle any issues that arise during your enumeration attempts.
 Each situation may require a different approach, but remaining calm and professional will help resolve most issues.